sidekiq-scheduler/sidekiq-scheduler/README.md

 If the schedule did not exist it will be created, if it existed it will be updated.

 When `:dynamic` flag is set to `true`, schedule changes are loaded every 5 seconds.
+Use the `:dynamic_every` flag for a different interval.

 ``` yaml
 # config/sidekiq.yml